-Here are some projects that I am working on:
+Here are some projects that I have completed in 2016 and 2017.

-Here are some projects that I have completed:
+Here are some projects that I have completed earlier.

 A Log Power Meter, designed by Wes Hayward, W7ZOI and Bob Larkin, W7PUA (June 2001 QST; article available as a Members Only download).
 See my step-by-step photos and description here.
 This device allows direct measurement of signals of over 20 mW (+13 dBm) to less than 0.1 nW (-70 dBm).
 It consists of an inexpensive Analog Devices AD8307 logarithmic amplifier IC, a common 78L05 voltage regulator, an LM358 op amp, a few common resistors and capacitors, two RF connectors, a SPST switch, a Radio Shack panel meter, and a die-cast or standard Radio Shack aluminum box as the enclosure.
 A DVM may be connected through a feed-through capacitor when greater resolution is required.
 Using this device, stage gains can be directly measured in homebrew transmitters and receivers in the development phase.
 Also, by attaching a signal generator and a return loss bridge (a simple homebrew passive device), RF filters can be measured for insertion loss and even filter adjustment can be done.
 An auxiliary 40-dB power tap attenuator described in the article extends the measurement level to +50 dBm, which is 100 Watts.
 Wes suggested that this would be a very valuable instrument for me to use in homebrewing and experimentation prior to building his spectrum analyzer.
 Wes has updated information on his web site.